ECCC-MSC/open-data/canada.ca_upcoming/msc-data/nwp_rdps/readme_rdps-datamart_en.md

 | (i,j) coordinate of North Pole | (456.2; 732.4) |
 | grid orientation (with respect to j axis) | -111.0° |

-There is also a pre-formatted ASCII file containing the [geographical coordinates](https://meteo.gc.ca/grib/10km_res.bz2) of each grid point.
+There is also a pre-formatted [ASCII file containing the geographical coordinates](https://meteo.gc.ca/grib/10km_res.bz2) of each grid point.

-## File name nomenclature
+## Filename nomenclature

-NOTE: ALL HOURS ARE IN UTC.
+Note: all hours are in UTC.

 The files have the following nomenclature:

-The files have the following nomenclature:CMC_reg_Variable_LevelType_level_ps10km_YYYYMMDDHH_Phhh.grib2
+CMC_reg_Variable_LevelType_level_ps10km_YYYYMMDDHH_Phhh.grib2

 _where_: